crossminer/scava-docs/docs/index.md

 ## Architecture

-* [API Gateway Component](architecture/API-Gateway-Component) The API Gateway allow to access to all Scava REST servicies using a centralised and securised common gateway.
+* [API Gateway Component](architecture/API-Gateway-Component) The API Gateway allows to access to all Scava REST services using a centralised and securised common gateway.
 * [Authentication Component](architecture/Authentication-Component) The administration dashboard takes care of managing Scava's services.